SYDNEY-MELBOURNE HSR / FFR Priority No.1

 I am sure there has been some great persons in the pass (eg. Bradfield, Hudson), with grandiose schemes that exemplified the thinking that can transform Australia’s future.
 In those cases Government has taken the lead.

-As many of you know we are endeavouring to push through with the Concept via the Consortia of our Group, which include importantly a mixture of the international companies in HSR technologies.
-In discussions the financing of the project, to some of these appears not to be a problem, and I have had it said that there is some preliminary interest from private institution to invest in our project and we would like very much to hear from any Financial entity if they would like to discuss this project further.
-We believe our group has the right mix for the high speed model by the inclusion of freight and possibly Light and Bulk, and the integration of it with the regional areas which allows in itself a revalue on land uses.
+In discussions on the financing of the project, with some of these company consortia appears not to be a problem and I have had it said that there is some preliminary interest from private institution to invest in our project and we would like very much to hear from any Financial entity if they would like to discuss this project further.

-I can’t think of anything better for any political and financial persuasion, to galvanise and give outright confidence to the Australian people at this time.
-Reforming the Rail Network.
-We need funding for Feasibility Studies (FS) and we estimate $85M for the first leg Melbourne – Sydney (with Canberra in line included), it has to to have Federal bipartisan and States Government support.
+We need funding for Feasibility Studies (FS) and we estimate $85M for the first leg Melbourne – Sydney (with Canberra in line included), it has to to have Federal bipartisan and State Governments support.
 It could come from the internationals within in our group but in that case there must be a license for the project in place.
 Either way the Australian Government must take the lead.

 For and on behalf of